justmaxfield/bow-ccf-1/README.md

 ## Contact

-If the code has problems or if you have any questions about any part of the code, feel free to contact me at cxy7452@gmail.com, thanks!
+If the code has problems or if you have any questions about any part of the code, feel free to contact Chen-Ping at cxy7452@gmail.com, thanks!